ELEMENTFI/CREDITS/README.md

-# CREDIT
+# CREDIT PROTOCOL

-Credit is the stable coin minting platform backed by TREE Collateral and other crypto assets without centralized control.
+COLLATERAL BANKING REDEFINED
+Credit Protoocol is a a new kind of "Self-Paying" DEFI Lending Protocol with yield based risk derivatives powered by Algorand Blockchain

 # Table of Contents
   - Install